-Assistant professor Mario Konecki, Ph.D. from the Faculty of Organization and Informatics, special advisor to the rector of the University of Zagreb for Internet services and coordinator for Internet and information technology projects of Rectors Conference of Republic of Croatia, has been included in the development group of prestige American organization Benetech.
+Assistant professor Mario Konecki, Ph.D. from the Faculty of Organization and Informatics, special advisor to the rector of the University of Zagreb for Internet services and coordinator of the Croatian Rectors' Conference for information technology, has been included in the development group of prestige American organization Benetech.

 During his cooperation with Benetech assistant professor Mario Konecki, Ph.D. will mostly work on the development of new technologies for aiding visually impaired people.